at University of Haifa, Israel

-The Department of Jewish History at the University of Haifa offers an International Master’s program in Jewish Studies.
-The program is a unique combination of Judaic Studies that weaves together Biblical and Talmudic Studies, Jewish History, Philosophy, and Mysticism.
-The program’s focus extends from the Biblical to early Modern Era, and is taught by experts in Biblical Studies, the Dead Sea Scrolls, early and late Antiquity, the Middle Ages, early Modern, and Modern Jewish History and Thought.
+Our International Master’s program in Jewish Studies offers a unique combination of Judaic Studies incorporating Biblical and Talmudic Studies, alongside Jewish History, Philosophy, and Mysticism.
+From the Biblical era to early Modern Era, our students expand their knowledge in Biblical Studies, the Dead Sea Scrolls, early and late Antiquity, the Middle Ages, early Modern, and Modern Jewish History and Thought.

-Provide students with a methodological basis for engaging in Jewish Studies, and seeks to emphasize the relations between local and global Jewish cultures throughout history.
+Provide students a methodological basis for engaging in Jewish Studies, with emphasis on the relations between local and global Jewish cultures throughout history.

-Expose students to a variety of firsthand historical sources ranging from the Biblical to early Modern Judaism.
+Expose students to a variety of firsthand historical sources from Biblical to early Modern Judaism.

 The Bible in its historical context

 Story and History in the Jewish Middle Ages

 * The curriculum is subject to change without notice